vexe/sniffing-freak/README.md

 ## How do I sniff?

 -Simple:
-1-Select a loaction for your black box (the directory storing the files to be sniffed) 2-Add the formats (file extensions) that you want to sniff in the SniffingFormats textBox, then click Apply.
+- Select a loaction for your black box (the directory storing the files to be sniffed)
+- Add the formats (file extensions) that you want to sniff in the SniffingFormats textBox, then click Apply.
-3-Now you can either manually sniff a drive by selecting it from the comboBox below and clicking on sniff OR, click on GoSilent and the program window will disappear.
+- Now you can either manually sniff a drive by selecting it from the comboBox below and clicking on sniff OR, click on GoSilent and the program window will disappear.
 Now, if you insert a flash drive, SniffingFreak will automatically sniff it!